Tanmay1906/Url-Shortner/README.md

+Here is a README file for your project:

 # Url-Shortner

 ## Description
-A URL shortening service built with JavaScript.
+A URL shortening service built with JavaScript and styled using Tailwind CSS.
 This service allows users to shorten long URLs into more manageable links.

 ## Features
 - Shorten long URLs